katahiromz/FFedge/README.md

 ## What's this?

 This is a command line tool for Windows to display the Microsoft Edge browser in a specified position and size.

+You can also remove the title bar by specifying the "-noborder" option.

 ## Usage